ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pancreas NET. Use the menu to see other pages.

 Whether somatostatin receptors are present (based on 68Ga DOTATATE PET)

 The patient’s preferences and overall health

-Sometimes active surveillance, which is also called watchful waiting or watch-and-wait, may be recommended.
-This is because many islet cell tumors grow slowly and may not grow, spread, or cause problems for many months or years.
+Active surveillance, which is also called watchful waiting or watch-and-wait, may sometimes be recommended.
+This approach is used most often for a low-grade pancreas NET that may grow slowly and not spread or cause problems for many months or years.
 With this approach, the tumor is closely monitored with regular tests, which may include: